 Use a modern point of sale system that you can easily power up when business gets too busy.
-Also, you can opt for mobile POS solutions that allow you to untie the checkout process, so you can record sales from anywhere in the store (for example, when people are waiting in line or if someone just needs to get in and out quickly).
+Also, you can opt for mobile POS solution, which are more nimble than desktop versions.
+These allow you to untie the checkout process, so you can record sales from anywhere in the store (for example, when people are waiting in line or if someone just needs to get in and out quickly).

 1. Sales per employee

 The sales per employee ratio is calculated by dividing the annual sales by the total number of employees.
 This data can easily help you get an idea of your business’s financial health and your employees’ productivity.

 Some companies divide this metric by the different methods customers use to check out – for example, by looking at specific sales figures per employee via the point of sale terminal or card reader.

 Whether you are an online or brick-and-mortar store, your retail conversion rate is a key metric to monitor.
 The conversion rate is the number of customers who purchase after visiting your store.
 In the eCommerce sector, it is the number of visitors a retailer turns into buyers.
 The conversion rate is easy to calculate if you know your retail customer traffic.
 Simply divide the number of retail transactions by the number of visitors to your store and multiply that total by 100.